ProvarTesting/df19-6secrets/README.md

 https://test.salesforce.com/packaging/installPackage.apexp?p0=04t1s0000000SIh&isdtp=p1

-On a more permanent basis you can install into a Scratch Org using Salesforce DX:
+On a more permanent basis you can install into a Scratch Org using Salesforce DX.

-Clone this repo locally using: git clone https://github.com/rclark-provar/df19-6secrets
+Clone this repo locally using:
+'''
+git clone https://github.com/rclark-provar/df19-6secrets
+'''

-This will provide the building blocks for deploying the examples to a SFDX Scratch Org using the following commands: sfdx force:org:create -f project-scratch-def.json -a MySixSecrets
+This will provide the building blocks for deploying the examples to a SFDX Scratch Org using the following commands:
+'''
+sfdx force:org:create -f project-scratch-def.json -a MySixSecrets
+'''

-Now push the project into your new scratch org sfdx force:source:push -u MySixSecrets
+Now push the project into your new scratch org:
+'''
+sfdx force:source:push -u MySixSecrets
+'''

-To checkout the declarative contents open the scratch org to inspect the process builder items: sfdx force:org:open -u MySixSecrets
+To checkout the declarative contents open the scratch org to inspect the process builder items:
+'''
+sfdx force:org:open -u MySixSecrets
+'''

 Contents
 --------